luozhipi/luozhipi.github.io/_posts/2015-12-24-bodyretouching.markdown

 categories: animation
 ---

-Recently, I had conversations with [Shan Yang] from UNC about the topic of `reshaping` of 3D models, actually fitting a 3D human model to a 2D stiatic photo.
+Recently, I had conversations with [Shan Yang] from UNC about the topic of `reshaping` of 3D models, actually fitting a 3D human model onto a 2D static photo.
 As previously met [Yu Chen] from [metail] at a graphics conference who is researching new methods on the similar topic for virtual-try.
-Thus, I then just felt this topic is quite promising an interesting to graphics community.
+Thus, I then just felt this topic is quite promising and interesting to graphics community.

 Here, the paper [Parametric Reshaping of Human Bodies in Images] would be a good starting point to read.

-Match-and-Defom is techniqucally reasonable method. reshape a 3D model with semantic attributes is a easier task than by low-level, local edits on a 2D image.
+Match-and-Defom is techniqucally reasonable method.
+Reshape a 3D model with semantic attributes is a easier task than by low-level, local edits on a 2D image directly.
-Matching by pose-driven approach can resourt to skeletal rigging, and deform by `offset defomer`.
-Given the correspondences between the image contour and model contour, body-aware image warping is then completed.
+Matching by pose-driven approach can resort to skeletal rigging, and deform by the concept of `offset defomer`.
+Given the correspondences between the image and model contour, body-aware image warping is then completed.

 Here, as I have worked on RBF interpolation for a while.
 An idear came to my mind.
 It is, the correspondences's displacements can be the domain of RBF for the image wapring.